cncoulter/Graph_Paper/fork.md

 # Share!

-* email or tweet
-* list of forks on about page?
+After you finish forking Graph Paper to make your own website, let us know!

-* feel free to submit a blog post (by submitting a pull request) which shows off you site and explains how you set it up.
-Blog posts will only be accepted if it's under a creative commons license.
+Send Cam a [tweet](https://twitter.com/camncoulter) or an [email](https://www.cncoulter.com/about/), or if you want, you can write a blog post which shows off your site and explains how you set it up.
+You can email your blog post to Cam or submit it via pull request.
+We ask that any blog posts you send us are licensed under a [Creative Commons license](https://creativecommons.org/).